LionelNkaya/shareHub/README.md

 # [ShareHub](https://sharehub.lionelnkaya.com/)

-ShareHub is a project that was inspired by this [Ted Talk](https://youtu.be/trVzyG4zFMU) Have you ever wanted to share to Facebook or Twitter but feel like every time you do connect to this platforms you end up spending a lot more time than what you wanted/expected?
+ShareHub is a project that was inspired by this [Ted Talk: A year offline, what I have learned | Paul Miller | TEDxEutropolis](https://youtu.be/trVzyG4zFMU).

+Have you ever wanted to share to Facebook or Twitter but feel like every time you do connect to this platforms you end up spending a lot more time than what you wanted/expected?

 The idea of shareHub is to create a webpage that allows people to share a post on social media: Twitter (tweets) & Facebook (links to content) without scrolling through their account.